-As recommended by the Code of Conduct, a significant part of the remuneration of Executive Directors and Key Managers is linked to the Issuer's financial results and/or the achievement of specific objectives.
+As recommended by the Code of Conduct, a significant part of the remuneration of Executive Directors and Key Managers is linked to the Company's financial results and/or the achievement of specific objectives.

-The Executive Directors and Key Managers are beneficiaries of the long-term share-based incentive scheme for 2015-2017.
-They were also given the opportunity to join the discounted share purchase plan (YES Plan) open to Prysmian Group employees, introduced by the Company din 2013, extended in 2014 and this Financial Year.
-The plan allows them to buy Prysmian shares at a discount, paid in the form of treasury shares, of 1% of the purchase price, with their annual investment capped at 13,335.00 euros.
-Details of the execution of this scheme are set out in the Prysmian Group Consolidated Financial Statements in the section entitled "Incentive Plans" forming part of the Directors' Report, in the disclosure document prepared pursuant to Article 84-bis of the CONSOB Issuer Regulations, and in the Remuneration Report, all of which may be found on the Company website, www.prysmiangroup.com under Investor Relations/Corporate ance/Remuneration Policy.
+The Executive Directors and Key Managers are beneficiaries of the long-term sharebased incentive plan for 2015-2017.
+They were also given the opportunity to join the three-year discounted share purchase plan (YES Plan) open to Prysmian Group employees, introduced by the Company in 2013 and renewed for a further three-year period during the Financial Year.
+The plan allows them to buy Prysmian shares at a discount, paid in the form of treasury shares, of 1% of the purchase price, with their annual investment capped at Euro 13,335.
+Details of the execution of these plans are set out in the Prysmian Group Consolidated Financial Statements in the section entitled "Incentive Plans" forming part of the Directors' Report, in the disclosure document prepared pursuant to Article 84-bis of the CONSOB Issuer Regulations, and in the Remuneration Report, all of which may be found on the Company website, www.prysmiangroup.com under Investor Relations/Corporate Governance/Remuneration Policy.

-The remuneration of Directors is determined pursuant to Article 2389 Civil Code by the Shareholders' Meeting, which may also determine an overall sum for the remuneration due to Directors, including those with particular responsibilities.
+The remuneration of Directors is determined pursuant to Article 2389 of the Civil Code by the Shareholders' Meeting, which may also determine an overall sum for the remuneration due to Directors, including those with particular responsibilities.
 In this case, the Board of Directors, having examined the Remuneration Committee's proposals and consulted the Board of Statutory Auditors, shall divide the overall sum determined by the Shareholders' Meeting among its members.
 Directors are eligible for reimbursement of the expenses incurred to carry out their duties (Article 14 of the Bylaws).